LDNReview

 Sessions Arts Club

-Like many of the restaurants you should want to spend the rest of your life in, Sessions is in Clerkenwell.
+Like many of the restaurants you want to spend the rest of your life in, Sessions Arts Club is in Clerkenwell.
 You enter through a red, lantern-lit door, via a wonderfully hazy Diptyque-ish and boudoir-like reception desk, before being directed into a small brass-detailed lift.
 The drama of a lift in a restaurant must never be understated.
-Unless of course you’re ascending Heron Tower, in which case slam that red button.
+(Unless of course you’re ascending Heron Tower, in which case slam that red button.)

-At Sessions, the lift takes you somewhere special.
-It’s a vast, regal room that the back of our fag packet says could fit a family of giraffes, providing one of them doesn’t keel over after a glass too many of Michel Gonet Blanc de Blanc.
-The carefully distressed walls are art-covered and the entire place feels like it’s solely lit by flickering, throbbing candlelight.
-You could picture a modern day Miss Havisham holding up the bar here.
+At this public club, the lift takes you somewhere special.
+It’s a vast, regal room that could fit a family of giraffes, providing one of them doesn’t keel over after a glass too many of Michel Gonet Blanc de Blanc.
+The carefully distressed walls are covered in art and the entire place feels like it’s solely lit by flickering, throbbing candlelight.
+You could picture a modern-day Miss Havisham holding up the bar here.
 Only she wouldn’t be wasting her time alone, she’d be having an illicit affair.

 photo credit: Aleksandra Boruch

 Seduction is part of the game at Sessions Arts Club and it continues once you’re at your table.
-The staff here range from stalwarts of the restaurant scene to defectors from an upcoming Margaret Howell look book.
+The staff range from stalwarts of the restaurant scene to defectors from an upcoming Margaret Howell lookbook.
 They’ll greet you with warm smiles and serve you with glints in their eyes.
-A surreptitious top up of wine will be followed by a casual explanation of a dish.
+A surreptitious top-up of wine will be followed by a casual explanation of the modern European menu.
 Because, of course, this is a restaurant.
 Therefore there is food.
 Food to cook and to serve and not just to explain, but also to exclaim over.
-But somehow the food feels secondary.
-Even though it isn’t.
+But somehow the food feels secondary to the experience.
+Even though it’s still very good.

-That isn’t to put the sustenance down.
+That isn’t to put the dishes down.
 It’s part of Sessions’ seduction and it’s a part of the reason this is such a good restaurant.
 The kitchen is led by Florence Knight (formerly of Polpetto) and its food hits many marks, specifically the ones named crab croquette, panisse, and eel and squid.
 It’s all lovely, plate-mopping stuff that effortlessly pairs style and comfort in a way that very few restaurants manage.
 And of course, it’s special.
-Because everything at Sessions feels special.
-Not in a way that has you worried about dropping aioli or calamarata sauce on yourself, but in a way that knows it isn’t just brilliant food that has you coming back to the best restaurants.
-It’s everything.
+Because everything about Sessions Arts Club feels special.

 Food Rundown